• Skip to main content

 Some art historians see this scene as allegorical with the older priest being Moses and the young man being Jesus.
 The sacrifice is that of Jesus himself making the ultimate sacrifice for mankind.

-3. Handing over the Keys
+3. Handing Over the Keys

-Pietro Perugino | 1481-1483 | Fresco | Lateral Wall—Life of Jesus
+Pietro Perugino | 1481 – 1483 | Fresco | Lateral Wall: Life of Jesus

 I’m going to go out on a limb here and say that this is the third most famous painting in the chapel after the ceiling and Last Judgement.
 Perugino is able to create extreme depth in the painting through his expert use of perspective.
 In doing so, he created three layers of composition.

 In the foreground and the most important scene is Christ standing in front of a kneeling St. Peter.
 On both sides of them, there’s the usual group of people, as in the other paintings, looking on at the event with almost disinterest but in line with the standards of the time.
-Peter is receiving the two keys (the gold key is that of heaven and the silver is that of earth) from Jesus.
+Peter is receiving the two keys (the gold key is that of heaven and the silver is that of the earth) from Jesus.

 Behind them, there’s a massive piazza, which is not based on any real place, but more of an ideal piazza.
 From a distance, it actually looks like people are ice skating, but they are actually getting ready to stone a future martyr.